copernicus-mogley/zkav.club/README.md

 To add one of your communities as a partner, [create a PR](https://github.com/copernicus-mogley/zkav.club/) with an associated `.md` file with your information.

 ### Join the club!
-Get involved with our community or get us involved with yours.
+Get involved with our community or get us involved with yours:

 [𝕏](https://x.com/ZkAv_Club), [Bluesky](https://bsky.app/profile/zkavclub.bsky.social), [Mastodon](https://zeal.center/@ZFAVClub)